Fright Fest: The Science Behind Why We Love to Be Scared

 In the nearly two decades that McKamey has been operating his house of horror, nobody has ever completed the haunt.

-On September 30, Sean Morin, a former military paratrooper and "horror junkie," and his wife, Kinsey, who will graduate from the police academy on Halloween, were the chosen two that McKamey—with the help of his girlfriend, Holly, and several volunteer actors—deigned to terrorize.
+One September night in 2017, Sean Morin, a former military paratrooper and "horror junkie," and his wife, Kinsey, who was due to graduate from the police academy that Halloween, were the chosen two that McKamey—with the help of his girlfriend, Holly, and several volunteer actors—deigned to terrorize.
 The Morins, of Rossville, Georgia, were determined that they would be the first ones to survive every horror at McKamey Manor and take home that $1000.